 Marrakech is probably Morocco’s most famous city, and although it’s not the capital nor even the largest city, it’s still usually the one place all tourists either start or end up.
 With its medieval medina, mosques, shopping areas, great foodie hangouts, palaces and museums, there’s plenty to keep you occupied here for several days.

 We, sadly, did not have several days, so on our first evening we headed straight to Place Jemaa el-Fna, the city’s main square.
 By day it’s full of market traders, snake charmers and street performers trying to make a living from tourists, while at night it comes alive with food stalls and revellers.
-We were taken on a food tour to sample some of Morocco’s many different traditional delicacies, and of course I brought my camera along too.
+We were taken on a tour to sample some of Morocco’s delicious foods, and of course I brought my camera along too.

 The tour took us through the narrow streets of the medina, where we sampled freshly-baked Moroccan bread, tooth-numbingly sweet pastries, olives, dates and tea.
 Then it was back to the main square for the main course: grilled meats and vegetables from one of the many bustling street food stalls.